nickvujasin/FirstRepository/ServerWARAppTemplate/README.txt

 Liquibase is used to provided database source control.
 It creates the tables in the embedded H2 database.

+Unit testing doesn't require any standalone services like a database or a messaging server.

+To build and run the unit tests: mvn test

 --- Integration Testing ---
 Integration testing uses a Jetty HTTP Server, a standalone MySql database along with a standalone Artemis MOM.